 Simply put, a perpetuity in the financial world is the present value of a stream of cash that goes on into the future, forever.
 Though cash payments are infinite, it’s possible to calculate their present total value because the value of each payment incrementally decreases with each year to the point that it approximates zero.
 Analysts use this calculation to determine the value of stocks that pay fixed dividends, real estate that earns rent and annuity insurance products, which all have cash streams (in or out) theoretically forever.
-If you have more questions about perpetuities, consider meeting with a local financial advisor.
+A financial advisor can help you answer more questions about perpetuities.

 What Is a Perpetuity?

 A perpetuity is the sum of a regular series of fixed payments that will never end.
 It is today’s value of all those payments in the future.
 Some people define a perpetuity as an annuity in the general sense (as opposed to the specific insurance contract).
 According to Merriam-Webster’s, an annuity is: “a sum of money payable yearly or at other yearly intervals.”